African humid period: Lakes and rivers of the Sahara

-Rivers such as the Irharhar in Algeria, Libya and Tunisia and the Sahabi and Kufra rivers in Libya were active during this time although there is some doubt that they had perennial flow; they appear to have been more important in earlier humid periods.
-Small watersheds, wadis and rivers discharging into endorheic basins such as Wadi Tanezzuft also carried water during the AHP.
+Rivers such as the Irharhar in Algeria, Libya and Tunisia and the Sahabi and Kufra rivers in Libya were active during this time although there is some doubt that they had perennial flow or that they reached the sea directly; they appear to have been more important in earlier humid periods.
+Small watersheds, wadis and rivers discharging into endorheic basins such as Wadi Tanezzuft also carried water during the AHP, leading to increased erosion.
 In Egypt, some rivers active during the AHP are now gravel ridges.
 In the Air, Hoggar and Tibesti Mountains, the so-called "Middle Terrace" was emplaced at this time.
 The rivers (Note: Overflowing lakes and alluvial fans established further connections between watersheds.) and lakes of the Sahara may have acted as pathways for the spread of humans and animals; animals that might have propagated through the Sahara in these waterbodies are Nile crocodile and the fish Clarias gariepinus and Tilapia zillii.
 The name Tassili n'Ajjer, which means "plateau of the rivers" in Berber, may be a reference to past river flows.
 On the other hand, intense flows of these rivers may have made their shores dangerous to humans and thus created additional impetus for human movement.
 Now-dry river valleys from the AHP in the eastern Sahara have been used as analogues for former river systems on Mars.